bitcoinwarrior1/BitcoinProjects.net-legacy/README.md

 Project list:
 https://docs.google.com/spreadsheets/d/1mabXCaQwt8pxq45xsqosEAUqZ-F6csD3r771DxE9fJE/edit#gid=0

-This repo is a originally based from [State of the Dapps](https://github.com/state-of-the-dapps/state-of-the-dapps) but has been altered for Bitcoin Projects
+This repo is a originally forked from [State of the Dapps](https://github.com/state-of-the-dapps/state-of-the-dapps) but has been altered for Bitcoin Projects

 ## Development